The new sleeve gastrectomy with proximal jejunal bypass (SG PJB) in bangkok, thailand

 Specialty

-• Surgery – Bariatric surgery and Minimally
+• Surgery – Bariatric and Minimally Invasive Surgery (MIS)

-Diplomas and Educational Institutions
+Educational Institutions

-• M.D. degree , Mahidol University.
+• Doctor of Medicine , Mahidol University.
 1994

 Diploma

-• Board certified of General Surgery 1999
+• Board Certified of General Surgery, 1999

 Postgraduate studies